mend/renovate-ce-ee/docs/configure-renovate-ce-github.md

 **`MEND_RNV_GITHUB_APP_ID`**: The GitHub App ID of the provisioned Renovate app on GitHub.

 **`MEND_RNV_GITHUB_APP_KEY`**: A string representation of the private key of the provisioned Renovate app on GitHub.
 To insert the value directly into a Docker Compose environment variable, open the PEM file in a text editor and replace all new lines with "\n" so that the entire key is on one line.
-Alternatively, you can skip setting this key as an environment variable and instead mount it as a file to `/usr/src/app/renovate.private-key.pem`, as shown in the example Docker Compose file.
+Alternatively, you can skip setting this key as an environment variable and instead mount it as a file to the path specified by `RNV_GITHUB_PEM_FILE_PATH`, as shown in the example Docker Compose file.

+**`RNV_GITHUB_PEM_FILE_PATH`**: The file path for GitHub app key.
+Defaults to `/usr/src/app/renovate.private-key.pem`.

 **`MEND_RNV_WEBHOOK_SECRET`**: Optional: Defaults to `renovate`